chiunhau/llm4genealogy/README.md

 ### Evaluation
 - Run `evaluate_results_1.py` and `evaluate_results_2.py` to evaluate the results.
+- Remember to change the `results_dir` in the scripts to the directory where your test results are stored.
 - The evaluation results will be printed to the console.